EolnMsuk/SkipCord-2/README.md

   - Create a discord bot via https://discord.com/developers/applications
   - Enable “Message Content Intent” and “Server Members Intent” and "Presence Intent" under the “Bot” tab.
   - Copy your bot token (you’ll store this in an environment variable or a `.env` file).
-  - Go to https://discordapi.com/permissions.html#1088840794048 and replace your Client ID and invite the bot into your server.
+  - Go to https://discordapi.com/permissions.html#1088840794048 and replace Client ID to use link to invite bot to your server.

 ## 2) Project Folder & Files